Darshan124-get/my_image_tool/README.md

 ## Architecture

-MyImageTool is a fully static website that uses:
+imglow is a fully static website that uses:
 - **pdf.js** (Mozilla) for PDF rendering to canvas
 - **Pica** for high-quality image resizing
 - **browser-image-compression** for client-side image compression